Giovan Battista Nani: Works

 On 17 March 1652, Nani was appointed by the Senate to write the history of the Republic.
 He wrote in Italian the History of Venice from 1613 to 1671.
 Nani's History was translated into French by François Tallemant (1679) and Masclary (1702), and continued by Michele Foscarini and Piero Garzoni.
 In writing his history of Venice he has given a general history of his times, especially with respect to the affairs of the French in Italy.
 This history was printed in Venice, in 2 vols.
 4to, in 1662 and 1679.

-Nani wrote about the Conspiracy of Spain against the Venetian Republic, set up by the Marquis de Bedmar.
+Nani wrote about the alleged Bedmar Conspiracy against Venice.
 The story was used by César Vichard de Saint-Réal in his Conjuration des Espagnols contre la République de Venise en l'année M. DC.
 XVIII, and in 1682 by Thomas Otway in playwright Venice Preserv'd, or A Plot Discover'd.
 Leopold von Ranke published his view on the conspiracy in Über die Verschwörung gegen Venedig, im Jahre 1618 (1831).

 Nani left in manuscript a paraphrase on Lucan's Pharsalia, and Considerations on the Annals of Tacitus.